glest/glest.io/docs/README.md

 Once you have jekyll installed, in the zetaglest.github.io repo directory, run

+    bundle install

+to automatically install any required gems.
+Then

     jekyll serve

 You can then view the site in your web browser at http://localhost:4000